St. Christopher serves the Charleston area, and particularly the West Side, in several ways:

 “The St. Christopher congregation works to create a positive, caring, inclusive atmosphere on the West Side of Charleston,” said Reverend Melissa Remington.

-YMCA Free Tennis lessons – This summer we provided refreshments to participants twice a week at the Edgewood tennis courts while the YMCA provided free lessons.
+YMCA Free Tennis lessons – During the summer of 2017 we provided refreshments to participants twice a week at the Edgewood tennis courts while the YMCA provided free lessons.
 Thank you to Dr. Bill Carter, Mindy White and all our St. Christopher volunteers.

 Mary C. Snow Enrichment Program after-school tutoring program for children attending Edgewood Elementary provides help and encouragement in students’ school work and in being beloved children of God.